AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/translation.md

 ## Configure the legacy translation workflow

+>[!IMPORTANT]
+>
-It is recommended that you use or switch to the latest translation workflow, available in AEM Guides 2024.06.0 and onwards, for an enhanced performance.
-However, if any existing customizations in your translation process are impacted by the new workflow, consider reverting to the legacy translation workflow as a workaround.
+> It is recommended that you use or switch to the latest translation workflow, available in AEM Guides 2024.06.0 and onwards, for an enhanced performance.
+However, if you've enabled any customization in the translation process and it is impacted by the new workflow, consider reverting to the legacy translation workflow as a workaround.

 Use the instructions given in [Configuration overrides](download-install-additional-config-override.md#) to create the configuration file.
 In the configuration file, provide the following (property) details to configure the legacy translation workflow: